Staffordshire Figures, 1780-1840: Supplementary Archive

 105.21

 195.22a.
 This figure is said to be Adonis.
 It is impressed "WEDGWOOD" and was made by Ralph Wedgwood.
-It is the only recorded example. (c) Skinner Auctions..
+It is one of only two recorded examples. (c) Skinner Auctions..

 pearlware candlestick, antique staffordshire candlestick, antique staffordshire pottery, candlestick, myrna schkolne